Getting the most out of your content marketing budget

 - Execute at a quality that outperforms competitors.

-To achieve those objectives, the following roles should be prioritized:
+To achieve these objectives, the following roles should be prioritized:

 Content marketing technology: Choose wisely